xythobuz/avrNetStack/README.md

 >
 > &copy; 2012 Thomas Buck

-Everything else, if not mentioned otherwise elsewhere, is released under the [LGPLv3](http://www.gnu.org/licenses/lgpl-3.0.html).
+Everything else, if not mentioned otherwise elsewhere, is released a BSD 2-Clause License.
+See the accompanying COPYING file.
-> &copy; 2012 Thomas Buck

-Also see the accompanying COPYING file.

 ## Software Overview